WHAT IS FLUORIDE?

 - Most children will swallow more than 50% of the toothpaste whilst brushing accidentally, some will swallow it deliberately because it tastes nice.
 Toothpaste is a poison!
 It must be kept out of reach and children need to be supervised when using it.

-– As adults we are exceeding the recommended safety limit for ingested ﬂuoride set out by The National Health and Medical Research Council and The Institute of Medicine.
+- As adults we are exceeding the recommended safety limit for ingested ﬂuoride.
+This is set out by The National Health and Medical Research Council and The Institute of Medicine.

-– Fluoride in water has long been debated.
-It is a ﬂawed science and research has shown that there are many health risks associated with this practise.
+- Fluoride in water has long been debated.
+It’s a ﬂawed science & research has shown that there are many health risks associated.

-– There are many categories of people who are more vulnerable to the addition of ﬂuoride to our drinking water – Infants, children, aged people, diabetics, health challenged, large volume water drinkers and allergy sufferers.
+- There are lots of people who are more vulnerable to the addition of ﬂuoride to our drinking water:

 - People with a kidney impairment have a lower margin of safety for ﬂuoride intake.
 They may retain up to 3 times the amount of ﬂuoride as per a healthy adult.

-– Fluoride ingested at rates over 4mg per day over 20 years has been proven to cause skeletal ﬂuorosis, arthritis and osteoporosis (brittle bones).
+- Fluoride ingested at rates over 4mg per day over 20 years has been proven to cause:

-– Fluoride suppresses thyroid function causing an under active thyroid, interfering with our hormone production, metabolism and energy levels.
+- Fluoride suppresses Thyroid function causing an under active thyroid> This interferes with our hormone production, metabolism and energy levels.

-– Studies have shown an association with an increased risk of osteosarcoma, a form of bone cancer affecting young men.
+- Studies have shown an association with an increased risk of Osteosarcoma, a form of bone cancer affecting young men from Fluoride intake.

-– Fluoride has been shown to increase blood glucose levels and impair glucose tolerance, which is often a precursor to type 2 diabetes.
+- Fluoride has been shown to increase blood glucose levels and impair glucose tolerance, which is often a signal to type 2 diabetes.

 The ONLY way to remove ﬂuoride from your drinking water is through a Reverse Osmosis, distiller or de-ioniser.
 Filters will NOT remove fluoride in water.